banisterious/obsidian-oneirometrics/README.md

 - All debug and backup log files are now stored in the `logs/` folder and excluded from version control
 - A temporary debug button ("Debug: Attach Show More Listeners") is available at the top of the project note to manually attach event listeners for expand/collapse buttons if needed
 - Backup files now use the .bak extension instead of .md for better file management
+- The date filter dropdown and status display now work as intended, with user-friendly labels and color-coded icons for each filter state.
 - **See [docs/ISSUES.md](docs/ISSUES.md#fixed-issues) for a detailed summary of these and other recent fixes.**

 > For previous updates, see the [Release Notes](#release-notes) section below.